rng-guy/NFSMWBartender/README.txt

    align, it can also happen with traffic cars or even the helicopter.

- • The "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini") apply only after the first scripted, pre-generated cop has already spawned in a given event; instead, this first scripted cop is always of the type specified in the event's "CopSpawnType" VltEd parameter.
+ • The "Event" spawn tables ("BartenderSettings\Advanced\Cars.ini") apply only after the first scripted, pre-generated cop has already spawned in a given event; instead, this first cop is always of the type specified in the event's "CopSpawnType" VltEd parameter.
 This is because the game requests this cop before it loads any pursuit or Heat level information, making it impossible for the mod to know which spawn table to use for the very first vehicle.

  • Making Heat transitions very fast (< 5 seconds) can cause a mix of cops from more than one "Event" spawn table ("BartenderSettings\Advanced\Cars.ini") to appear in events that feature